mynormh/catch-of-the-day/lesson.md

 NETLIFY

 A simple and fast static websites deployment service.
 With the help of the netlify cli and the npm package `serve` we can quickly deploy our app.
-We just need to tell Netlify this is a SPA in a _redirects file.
+We just need to tell Netlify this is a SPA in a \_redirects file.
 [Catch Of The Day](https://mynormh-cotd.netlify.com/)

+SERVER (APACHE)

+When deploying to a server it is important that it is a subdomain and not a subfolder.
+Putting React in a subfolder is possible but we need to modify both the browser router and CRA.